-This notice includes important funding information about your pension plan ("the Plan").
+This notice includes important funding information about the Laborer's Pension Fund ("the Plan").
 This notice also provides a summary of federal rules governing multiemployer plans in reorganization and insolvent plans and benefit payments guaranteed by the Pension Benefit Guaranty Corporation (PBGC), a federal agency.
-This notice is for the plan year beginning June 1, 2011 and ending May 31, 2012 (referred to hereafter as "Plan Year").
+This notice is for the Plan's fiscal year beginning June 1, 2012 and ending May 31, 2013 (referred to hereafter as "Plan Year").